mariateodorapopescu/Data-about-atmosphere-/README.md

-# Linked List Toolbox 🧰🔗
+# Data about atmosphere with Linked Lists

 ## Introduction
-Welcome to the Linked List Toolbox, a collection of essential functions and operations on linked lists.
-This toolbox is designed to efficiently manage linked list data structures, providing a range of functionalities from simple node addition to advanced statistical analyses.
+This program is a collection of essential functions and operations on linked lists, designed to efficiently manage linked list data structures, providing a range of functionalities from simple node addition to advanced statistical analyses.

 ## Structure and Initialization
-- **Creating the Structure:** The toolbox introduces a structure comprising links to the previous and next nodes, along with timestamp and value data fields.
+- **Creating the Structure:** The app introduces a structure comprising links to the previous and next nodes, along with timestamp and value data fields.
 - **Initialization:** Manual initiation involves allocating the first node and linking it to null for both previous and next nodes.

 ## Functions Overview